MaxGsprd/MaxGsprd/README.md

 <hr>
 👋 Hello and welcome on my github page !
 Here are some informations about me:&nbsp;

-- 💻 After working for two years as a full-stack web developer in Versailles and obtaining a professional developer certification, I am now looking for freelancing work in the Paris area.
+- 💻 After working for two years as a full-stack web developer in Versailles and obtaining a professional developer certification, I am now working as a freelancer in the Paris area.

-- :mortar_board: While I was working I was also training at Aston IT school 1 week per month in order to obtain a Bachelor level equivalent fullstack web developer professional certificate.
-I obtained the certification in September 2022.

 - :dart: I’m currently focused on learning in ASP.Net (MVC, WebApi, Blazor) and Angular in depth.